 Contraceptive patch and ring

-Other hormonal methods, such as the birth control patch and vaginal ring, also have not been definitively linked to weight gain.
+Other hormonal methods, such as the birth control patch and vaginal ring, have also not been definitively linked to weight gain.
 Like the pill, these methods release estrogen and progestin into the body.

 Ultimately, while the link between birth control and weight gain is often discussed, there’s no substantial evidence to support this.
 Any minor weight changes that occur are most frequently temporary and often resolve as the body adjusts to the new method of birth control.